nautobot/nautobot/nautobot/docs/additional-features/jobs.md

 ### Via the API

-To run a job via the REST API, issue a POST request to the job's endpoint, with the option of specifying any required user input data and/or the `commit` flag.
+To run a job via the REST API, issue a POST request to the job's endpoint `/api/extras/jobs/<class_path>/run/`.
+You can optionally provide JSON data to set the `commit` flag and/or specify any required user input `data`.

+!!! note
+    [See above](#jobs-and-class_path) for information on constructing the `class_path` for any given Job.

+For example, to run a job with no user inputs and without committing any anything to the database:

 ```no-highlight
 curl -X POST \